missingno01/3DPrinting/about.md

 Classes will be held twice a week remotely via Zoom, with one lecture and one lab for a total of 3 hours a week.

-Lecture Days: Autodesk Fusion 360 will be taught through step-by-step tutorials and instruction that students will follow along with on their own computers.
+**Lecture Days**: Autodesk Fusion 360 will be taught through step-by-step tutorials and instruction that students will follow along with on their own computers.

-Lab Days: The goal of this aspect of the course is to have students further develop their 3D modeling skills by applying them in various creative and practical aspects.
+**Lab Days**: The goal of this aspect of the course is to have students further develop their 3D modeling skills by applying them in various creative and practical aspects.
 Students will apply what they have learned during lecture to model creative designs to a chosen prompt announced at the beginning of class.
 We would also like to encourage students to explore 3D modeling by utilizing and developing open-source plugins for the Fusion 360 software.
 Some designated lab days will be used to introduce interested students to the Autodesk Fusion 360 API, while other students will have an alternative task.

 ## Grading